 Many small businesses make the mistake of skipping policies.
 It feels like things don’t have to be so formal.
 They tell their employees what is expected of them and think that’s good enough.
 However, this mindset can cause problems for small and medium-sized entrepreneurs.

 Did you know that 77% of employees access their social media accounts while at work?
 Furthermore, 19% of them spend an average of 1 hour a day on social media.
-In some cases, employees ignore company policy.
-However, other countries do not have specific guidelines to follow.
+IT policies set expectations and in cases like these, can increase efficiency and reduce idling.

 IT policies are an important part of IT security and technology management.
-So no matter the size of your business, you should have them.
-Here are some of the most important IT policies a company should have.
+With these things in mind, no matter the size of your business, you should have them.

 Do You Have These IT Policies?
 (If Not, You Should)